ipikuka/rehype-highlight-code-lines/README.md

 });
 ```

-Now, all code blocks will become numbered by line.
+Now, all code blocks will become numbered.
 If you want to exclude a specific code block not to be numbered, use `noLineNumbers`.

 **\`\`\`[language] noLineNumbers {2}**